What Is a Terroristic Threat and What Happens If You Get Charged?

 • Restitution and other fees, if it applies

 There is a scenario, however, where the charge will constitute a felony of the third degree.
-If the threat causes the occupants of the building, place of assembly or facility of public transportation to be diverted from their normal or customary operations, it constitutes a felony of the third degree.
+A felony of the third degree is a threat that causes the occupants of the building, place of assembly or, facility of public transportation, to be diverted from their normal or customary operations.
+If you are found guilty of a felony of the third degree, the punishment includes:

 • Up to seven (7) years in jail